 Jesus went about Galilee and Judea preaching the kingdom of God (Matt.
 4:23, Luke 4:43).
 When He sent His disciples out before Him, they were directed to also preach the kingdom of God (Luke 9:2).
 These specific passages involve the healing of the sick and the performing of various miracles.
 They are examples which reference the above explanation of how the kingdom of God was then manifested — in those circumstances the kingdom of God was present because there was the obvious exercise or exhibition of the ruling power of God.
 However, we must be cautious.
 So many other passages in the gospels which involve the use of the word “kingdom” — whether it is “the kingdom of God”, “the kingdom of heaven”, or simply “the kingdom” — do not fit the above explanation or use.
 It remains to be sorted out how these different phrases are used or applied differently by the Spirit of God in Scripture.

 In figuring this out, we must be able to resist being locked into, by mere human reasoning, a ridged narrowed focus which ends up being erroneous.
 Allow me to share an example.
 Jesus was sent by God to Israel as their Messiah, the King of the Jews (Luke 4:17-21).
 Nobody can deny this.
 He is the son of David after the flesh, destined to sit on the throne of David forever (Is.
 9:6-7, Jer.
 23:5-8, 33:14-17, Ps.
 89:3-4, 132:10-18, Zech.
 6:12-13).
 This was according to promises made to the forefathers and Jewish prophecy (Matt.
 1:1, 21-23, 2:4-6, 15, 17-18, 23).
 So the reasoning of our intellects say that every place the word “kingdom” is used in the gospels, it has to be referring to a Jewish, Messianic kingdom.
 Jesus is the promised Messiah and He has now come to Israel.
 And a Messianic kingdom is the only one ever promised to Israel in Scripture.
 Also, Jesus is only speaking to the Jews.
-Therefore, every place He uses this “kingdom” word, we know He is referring to Himself as King of the Jews and describing a Jewish, Messianic kingdom.
+Therefore, every place He uses this “kingdom” word, we know He is referring to Himself as King of the Jews and describing a Jewish, Messianic kingdom that was “at hand.”

 If this is the reasoning, allow me to mention a few more inescapable facts about what a Messianic kingdom would look like if it was actually present — it would be a kingdom of this world.
 It would be a geopolitical kingdom — one with land and physical borders, and a physical king present on David’s throne, ruling over the nation of Israel.
 This Son of David would rule by the power of God in judgment over His people.
 He would clear the land of Gentiles and divide it, giving it as an inheritance to the physical descendants of Abraham.
 The Jews would take up residence in the land, living there and growing in numbers and material blessings.
 Israel would be considered the greatest nation on the face of the earth.
 The Gentiles will serve them.
 To accomplish this kingdom, God will make a new covenant with the Jews, writing His law on their hearts and minds, so they will do it and receive all the promised blessings.
 This new covenant will be the means by which God reunites the two kingdoms — Judah and Israel – back together again to form one nation.
 Israel hasn’t been one since the time of Solomon.
 Solomon and his kingdom serve as the types symbolizing the Messianic kingdom and its Messiah, the Son of David reigning over all Israel on David’s throne.